shahidmalik4/crm-analytics-using-powerbi/README.md

     - Despite the smaller scale, the Winter Olympics showcase the skill and athleticism of athletes in sports uniquely suited to snowy and icy conditions.

-### 4. Medals distribution by Athletes, Countries and Sports throughout the Year's
+### 4. What is the distribution of revenue and profit margins among different companies?

 - Certain athletes such as (Michael Fred Phelps II from US, Larisa Semyonovna Latynina from Soviet Union, Nikolai Yefimovich Andrianov from Russia) emerge as prolific medal winners, achieving multiple podium finishes across multiple Olympic Games.
 - Traditional powerhouse sports such as athletics, swimming, and gymnastics often command a significant share of Olympic medals, reflecting their widespread appeal and global participation.
 - Certain nations consistently rank among the top medal-winning countries, demonstrating sustained success and investment in Olympic sports.

-### 5. Athletes Participations and Medal Winning Analysis
+### 5. How have sales revenues evolved for different companies and customer segments over the years?

 - In the span of 120 years, the United States has emerged as the most successful nation in terms of total medals won, with over 5600 medals across all editions of the Olympics.
 Russia (including the Soviet Union) follows closely behind, with over 3900 medals.
 - Nations such as the United States, Russia, China, and Germany tend to excel across a wide range of Olympic disciplines, accumulating significant medal counts over successive Games.